 Prosecutors say Johnson & Johnson knew about the risk since the early 1980s and did not protect its customers.
 In fact, the first study conducted on talc powder use on female genitalia found a 92 percent increased risk for ovarian cancer with women who reported genital talc use.
 But still, other doctors disagree.
 "Several decades of medical research do not support the hypothesis that use of talcum powder causes ovarian cancer," said Dr. Hal Lawrence, chief executive officer of the American Congress of Obstetricians and Gynecologists.

 If all this back-and-forth has you questioning your baby powder usage, fear not.
-There are some safe alternatives to talc powder:
+There are some safe options instead of talc powder:

 Cornstarch.
 Found in the baking aisle of your local grocery store, cornstarch is a great natural alternative to talc.
 The consistency is exactly the same, so it’ll help soak up wetness just as well.
 Cornstarch is derived from the endosperm of a corn kernel and is often used to help thicken sauces.